 How plant explosions can occur

-Accidents occurring during heavy, routine maintenance or during upgrade
+Accidents occurring during heavy, routine maintenance or during upgrade of existing facilities

 Exposure to potentially toxic gasses or substances

 Many chemical plant accidents result in leaks of industrial chemicals into the air surrounding these plants and, on occasion, into residential areas that are “downwind” of the area where such accidental releases occur.
 In many cases, these releases involve relatively harmless substances such as the ethylene that was released in the Pasadena incident.
 Although ethylene gas was listed as the cause of the explosion and fire at the EVOL plant, had it not ignited it would have quickly dissipated into the air surrounding the facility and would have posed no danger to the facility’s employees, emergency response personnel, or to those living downwind of the plant.
 If, however, the ethylene gas had remained concentrated in a small area or had continued to escape, it could have caused chemical burns to unprotected skin or to the eyes of plant employees as well as to emergency personnel who may have entered the area of the gas leak.

 Why you may need a chemical plant accident lawyer

 From the discussion presented above, you can see that industrial and chemical manufacturing plant accidents usually occur during periods of routine “heavy” maintenance or while older equipment is being replaced.
 The owners of chemical plants are expected to be aware of this danger and should be expected to take all reasonable steps to minimize risks during this critical period.
 If it can be shown that the plant’s owners did not take all reasonable steps to protect its employees and those living near such facilities, then the plant owners may be held liable for negligence and ordered to pay damages to anyone who is injured as a result of that negligence.